 In their study presented in the journal PMR, (1) the Washington University team found links between the hip and the spine affecting pain and function.
 The key finding was that hip disease, before it was even evident on an MRI as osteoarthritis, could cause problems in the lower back.The hip was the true disguised pain generator in back pain patients.

 - What is this research telling us?
 If you had an MRI of your hip, and nothing presented itself as obvious, then the doctor may chase something in the spine that is not causing the pain.
 You may get a back surgery that you did even need.

 Research: A patient presenting with low back pain should be examined for hip osteoarthritis

-The same team of researchers, publishing earlier in February 2017 were also able to conclude that physical examination findings indicating hip osteoarthritis (loss of range of motion and acute pain) are common in patients who also have low back pain.
-A patient presenting with low back pain should be examined for hip osteoarthritis.2
+The same team of researchers, publishing research earlier in March 2017 (2) were also able to conclude that physical examination findings indicating hip osteoarthritis (loss of range of motion and acute pain) are common in patients who also have low back pain.
+A patient presenting with low back pain should be examined for hip osteoarthritis.